stamen/exquisite/README.md

 sufficient permission to create said queue if it hasn't already been created with default settings.

-A worker has 30s by default to complete a task before it becomes available to another worker.
-If you know that it will take longer, use `this.extend()` within the worker function to extend your exclusivity on a task.
-Calling this repeatedly will add the extension to the visibility timeout.
-If a task fails and is retried, its visibility timeout will be reset.
-(This uses SQS's `VisibilityTimeout` attribute internally.)

-Tasks will be re-queued when the worker's callback is passed an `Error` (as the first argument) or when the visibility timeout expires.
+Tasks will be re-queued when the worker's callback is passed an `Error` (as the first argument).
 Tasks will be executed up to `maxAttempts` times (which defaults to `1`; attempts are determined according to SQS's `ApproximateReceiveCount` attribute, which will be incremented when viewing queue contents in the AWS console).
 If your worker experiences a reproducible error when processing a task, your best option is to mark the task as complete and log the error elsewhere rather than continuing to let it fail.

 To manage a queue: